spar65/LoanOfficerAI-MCP-POC/README-Dev-Tutorial-Simple.md

         run: npm test
 ```

-### How to Run Tests Yourself
+#### Step 3: Run Tests Yourself

-If you want to test things before pushing to GitHub:

-1. Open the terminal on your computer
+To run the tests on your own computer:

+1. Open a command window
 2. Type `npm test` and press Enter
-3. Watch for any errors and fix them
+3. Watch for green check marks (tests passed) or red X's (tests failed)

+### Why Testing Is Important

+Imagine you're building with LEGO.
+Testing is like making sure each piece fits correctly before you add the next one.
+This helps us:

+- Catch mistakes early
+- Make sure AI functions work correctly
+- Keep our app working well when we add new features

 That's it!
-Now you understand how our MCP system helps with logging in, getting loan details with AI, and making sure everything works properly through testing.
+Now you understand how MCP works with login, getting loan details, and testing.
+Have fun coding!